“Alone we can do so little; together we can do so much.” – Helen Keller

 In high-trust environments, especially healthcare, those impressions carry weight.

 Those decisions don’t happen in isolation.
+They happen in relationship.

 Most organizations I work with don’t think in terms of “audiences.”